 Thus, defining what and how you sell might be the first thing you’d want to tackle when building a marketplace website.

 When it comes to the definition of trade, “goods and services” is what you’ll see at every turn.
 This entails these two types of marketplaces:

-Let’s start with goods — the first thing to pop up in mind when hearing a “website marketplace”.
+Let’s start with goods — the first thing that comes to mind when hearing the expression “website marketplace.”

 Basically, the name speaks for itself.
-It’s the place where people trade goods (clothes, furniture, jewelry, food, and so on).
+It’s a place where people trade goods (clothes, furniture, jewelry, food, and so on).

 A great example of such a marketplace can be Amazon.